 ii.
 If the best estimate for the annuity claims provisions on a discounted basis from one non–life line of business represents less than 3 % of the total best estimate for all annuity claims provisions no currency split is required, only the total for the line of business shall be reported;

 iii.
 The information shall be reported in the original currency of the contracts unless otherwise specified.

+iv.
+For captive insurance and reinsurance undertakings meeting the definition or article 1a, this template shall be reported without currency split i.e. Z0030 is reported always as Total.

-This template is interlinked with the non–Life template S.19.01.
+As already specified above, this template is interlinked with the non–Life template S.19.01.
 The sum of technical provisions in templates S.16.01 and S.19.01 for one non–life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, represents the total claims best estimate originating from this line of business (also refer log to template S.19.01).
-All or part of an obligation moves from S.19.01 into S.16.01, when both of the conditions below are met:
+All or part of an obligation moves from S.19.01 into S.16.01, when both of the below conditions are met:

 i.
 All or part of the obligation has been formally settled as an annuity; and